 UPDATE: We rely on blogs at thisishopethebook dot com and posting the evidence on our Facebook page to further public education on the issue.
 We’ve chosen to not create written materials that have a heavier environmental impact than electronic media.

 Challenging Traditional Wildlife Management Agencies

-The New Human Ecology requires we push for change in the public agencies that "manage" wildlife and ecosystems.
+The New Human Ecology requires we push for change in the public agencies that “manage” wildlife and ecosystems.
 State-level agencies that encourage hunting and trapping for revenue and protecting animal agriculture have warped ecosystems for narrow outcomes.
 In 2006, there were only 12.51 million hunters, just 4.2% of the U.S. population.
 They have control over state wildlife management agencies entirely out of proportion to their numbers.
-They have also sucessfully convinced the people and legislatures in ten states to make hunting a constitutional right.
+They have also successfully convinced the people and legislatures in ten states to make hunting a constitutional right.
 Yes, they changed their state constitutions!
 We seek to change that as we decrease the demand for animal agriculture and hunting through our dietary and lifestyle choices.

 There are now 6.8 billion people populating the planet and per capita consumption is rising – but not equitably.
 Some are consuming unsustainably while others cannot sustain themselves.
-Humans are adding 80,000,000 copies of ourselves every year to Earth's overburdened ecosystems.
+Humans are adding 80,000,000 copies of ourselves every year to Earth’s overburdened ecosystems.
 Enough.
-This is a "third rail" issue for most organizations.
+This is a “third rail” issue for most organizations.
 But we must address this core cause of ecosystem destruction and human misery.
 Though we will make this message clear in our campaigns, this is a specialized area.
-Checking our links area for the organizations we recommend.
+Check our links area for the organizations we recommend.

 Whales and Dolphins in Captivity